One of the areas that cause the most concern for business owners is what expenses they are allowed to put through the business.

 Again, this is a very complex area and varies depending upon whether you are self-employed business or a limited company, and whether it is your own car, or it’s owned by the business.

 Once again, the ‘wholly and exclusively’ rule applies, so you can only claim motoring expenses where they are for business purposes.
+Make sure you have a reliable system for recording your mileage!

 You can choose to claim an advisory mileage rate that HMRC set based on the type of vehicle you are using, and the number of miles you do in a year.
 Or you can claim back fuel and make a deduction for any personal use of the vehicle.
 We have a blog which goes into fuel and vehicle expenses in a bit more detail, but if in doubt – get advice!